We've gone statewide!

 Western Mass Pollinator Networks (WMPN) began accidentally in May of 2016 on a vacation to Asheville, NC with my neighbor Gale.
 At the Visitor Center we spotted a beautiful native flower garden labeled prominently with an educational sign:

 “Pollinator Friendly Habitat”

-Today, due to hours of collaboration and hard work, our all-volunteer, non-profit project is building a meaningful and vibrant movement yard by yard, community by community to implement an interconnected web of healthy pollinator habitats.
+A flow of ideas for supporting native pollinators back home arose spontaneously.
+Until June of 2021, volunteers all over western Massachusetts created a meaningful and vibrant movement yard by yard, community by community to begin building an interconnected web of healthy pollinator habitats.

 Peggy MacLeod, Florence, MA